 10. Pause when eating and chew your food well

 Taking time to pause during meals can help us to be more mindful about what we’re eating and give our brains time to register that we’re full.
-And because digestion starts in the mouth, chewing each mouthful of food properly can also have an impact on how quickly and easily we digest our food.
+And because digestion starts in the mouth, chewing each mouthful properly can also impact how quickly and easily we digest food.

 To learn more, check out our beginner’s guide to mindful eating.